dnthchung/HolaBlog/apps/server/README.md

 # HolaBlog Server

-Backend API server for HolaBlog - a modern blogging platform built with Node.js, Express, Drizzle ORM, and MySQL.
+Backend API server for HolaBlog - a modern blogging platform built with Node.js, Express, Prisma ORM, and PostgreSQL.

 ## Features

 - ✅ RESTful API for blogs and users
-- ✅ MySQL database with Drizzle ORM
+- ✅ PostgreSQL database with Prisma ORM
 - ✅ Docker containerization
 - ✅ TypeScript support
 - ✅ Input validation with Zod